 Therefore it is up to us to end the demand.

 It is up to us as travelers to say NO to turtle shell products and buy something else.
 Only then will the killing of hawksbill sea turtles end.
+You can follow our guide to identify turtle shell products so you can avoid them.

 We were told that locals don’t like the meat of the hawksbill (green sea turtle is their preferred choice) but because the shell can be sold to make souvenirs, hawksbills are being hunted anyway.
 And the process is not pretty.